google/earthenterprise/docs/geedocs/5.3.6/raw_sources/answer/fusionTutorial/createMapDB.rst.txt

             *Google Earth Enterprise Administration Guide* for more information.

-      .. index:: Publish a Map Database on Google Earth Enterprise Server
       .. rubric:: Publish a Map Database on Google Earth Enterprise Server

       .. rubric:: To publish a database: